IRS Forms

 Branch Profits Tax, Where It Fits

 If you operate a U.S. trade or business, section 884 can impose a 30% branch profits tax on the dividend equivalent amount, subject to treaty relief.
+This is a separate, additional tax stacked on top of the regular 21% corporate tax on ECI, not a substitute for it.
 The calculation tracks effectively connected earnings and profits and changes in U.S. net equity.
 If a treaty applies, the rate may be reduced, often to the treaty dividend rate.

 Practical tip: